libxsmm/libxsmm/README.md

 Interface
 =========
 The interface of the library is *generated* according to the [Build Instructions](#build-instructions) (therefore the header file 'include/libxsmm.h' is **not** stored in the code repository).
 The generated interface also defines certain preprocessor symbols to store the properties the library was built for.
-For example, LIBXSMM_ROW_MAJOR and LIBXSMM_COL_MAJOR to mark down the storage order.
+For example, LIBXSMM_ROW_MAJOR and LIBXSMM_COL_MAJOR are used to mark down the storage order.

 To perform the matrix-matrix multiplication *c*<sub>*m* x *n*</sub> = *c*<sub>*m* x *n*</sub> + *a*<sub>*m* x *k*</sub> \* *b*<sub>*k* x *n*</sub>, one of the following interfaces can be used: